Running ten minutes late we burst through the door of the Turkish bath.

 With a more intense grunt from the large gentlemen he began finger pointing and arm waving and we obediently crawled quietly on to the marble table with our new Turkish men friends.
 I confess we soon succumbed to fits of hysterical laughter while laying on the stone.
 I do not think this impressed the large Turkish men whatsoever.

 As we laid there not knowing what would happen next, one of the Turkish male scrubbers ( no idea what the appropriate title of this role would be) slapped a wet towel across my feet.
 This meant to follow him where a series of soaping and rinsing occurred.
-In between each scrub we were directed to the curtain-less shower for rinsing off with gruff one word instructions from the large Turkish men while trying to persuade the ever seeming-to-shrink-unccoperative-cloth that it should stay in its assigned spot.
+In between each scrub we were directed to the curtain-less shower for rinsing off with gruff one word instructions from the large Turkish men while trying to persuade the ever seeming-to-shrink-uncooperative-cloth that it should stay in its assigned spot.

-In the two hours at the hamam we were scrubbed, soaped, rinsed, massaged, oiled and a few chiropractic moves thrown in for good measure.
+In the two hours at the hammam we were scrubbed, soaped, rinsed, massaged, oiled and a few chiropractic moves thrown in for good measure.
 If you think of a spa in North America….it bore no resemblance whatsoever.

 What would you have done if you had the unexpected surprise of the mixed Turkish bath?